bravepickle/campaings-optimizer-test/README.md

     Methods: 100.00% ( 8/ 8)   Lines: 100.00% ( 83/ 83)
     OptimizationProps
     Methods: 100.00% ( 1/ 1)   Lines: 100.00% (  1/  1)
-* ```
+    ```

 ## Optimizations
 Here some of the applied optimizations listed and partially explained
 * generators are more memory efficient when working with big data sets
 * strict typing helps garbage collector to solve references and free up memory more efficiently.
-  Also it helps to avoid bugs.
+  Also, it helps to avoid bugs.
 * TTL of variables, objects should be as small as possible.
 Resources must be quickly freed or reused
 * combining all files into one can help with loading all necessary data faster.
 Autoloader may slow up script runs.
   For the given task tests show it does not have substantial speedup though.
 It is due to small number of files required.
 * Redis serves here the main factor for efficient usage of resources.
-It has optimized data handling solutions, transactions and easy to use.
+It has optimized data handling solutions,
+  transactions and easy to use.
 The lower number of operations and closer DB to PHP scripts the faster it will be.
-* SPL library and native optimized functions give great increase in speed. `SplFixedArray`, iterators and other components help to minimize memory and balance out speed of data processing.
+* SPL library and native optimized functions give great increase in speed. `SplFixedArray`, iterators and other
+  components help minimizing memory consumption and balance out speed of data processing.
-* by avoiding usage of getter-setter methods, use of `readonly` props it is possible to minimize processing time somewhat without having any negative impact on usability of entity classes.
+* by avoiding usage of getter-setter methods, use of `readonly` props it is possible to shorten processing time
+  somewhat without having any negative impact on usability of entity classes.
 * batch processing of event counters lessens number requests to Redis DB using pipelines.

 ## Notes
-* `ratioThreshold` was interpreted as `measuredEvent / sourceEvent`.
-It provides more clear understanding with usage.
+* `ratioThreshold` was interpreted as ratio `measuredEvent / sourceEvent`.
+It provides more clear
+  understanding with usage.
+So, for the provided example `a campaign may expect the number of "purchase"
+  events a publisher brings to be equal or greater than 10% of the number of installs that publishers brought` we'll
+  have `ratioThreshold = 10 / 100 = 0.1`
 * Some additional work was added to improve testing, performance for the script.
-So not only a place with placeholder `// START HERE` was changed but data providers, entities also.
+So not only a place with placeholder
+  `// START HERE` was changed but data providers, entities also.
 * Classes `EventsDataSource`, `CampaignDataSource` are lightly optimized to ease the writing tests